Player houses can be built almost anywhere. Anywhere that it is physically possible, although in some areas NPCs may not allow it at all.

 To build a house you need a lot of wood and stone, and for some things the services of an engineer, and as many helpers as you can get.
 The more people available to help, the faster a structure can be built – and engineers build a lot faster than unskilled people.

 Houses can be built in a variety of styles and sizes.
 Once built they can be changed inside with regard to flooring and walls, and can even be decorated with a wide variety of items, some useful, some purely decorative.

 Chests can be used to store items and can be locked.
 Anyone with a key can open a chest and take things out or put things in.
 Items inside chests will never expire as items simply dropped on the ground will.

 Anyone with a house key can open the door, and leave the door locked or unlocked.
 Anyone can open an unlocked door.
 To some extent a key signifies ownership of a house – though more than one key may be created.
-6 keys come with a given housepack.
-Keys are items that are carried and are dropped on death like anything else, or can be traded to other people.
+Keys are items that are carried and are dropped on death like anything else, and can be traded to other people.

-Keeps are large fortifications.
-In some ways similar to houses but on a much larger scale.
-They cannot be built from scratch but the ruins of old keeps can be repaired by players.
+Castles are large fortifications, in some ways similar to houses but on a much larger scale.
+They cannot be built from scratch, however the ruins of old castles can be restored by players.

 These buildings can be built by players but they are not really owned by them.
 Instead they are built after an agreement with a religion or the guild of bankers.
 Such buildings offer their services to all, not just their builders.
 But of course clever players may arrange to control access to the buildings in the first place.

 It is considered that buildings are being maintained by those who live in them.
-If nobody – either player or hired npc – has logged off in them for a week then it will start to decay.
-NPCs are considered to log off in a building at downtime.
+If nobody has paid the upkeep costs within a certain amount of time then it will start to decay.